 Guidelines for traveling to Northeastern Campuses located in Canada

-[email protected] – for questions about travelling to Canada.
-Students need to register their travel with us after they receive their visa and have a travel date.
+Students will need to register their travel with us once their visa is approved and they have a travel date.
+Please see travel registration links below:

 Traveling to Canada

-Starting from October 1st, 2022, all travellers, regardless of citizenship, will no longer have to:
+All travellers, regardless of citizenship, are no longer required to:

 - submit public health information through the ArriveCAN app or website;